evanbattle/dockerized_symcli/README.md

 ![](usage_screenshot.gif)

-The commands I used above ('se74', 'se76', 'and 'se8') are just aliases for starting and attaching to version-specific SE containers.
+The commands I used above ('se74', 'se76', 'se8', 'navi', 'and 'xmcli301') are just aliases for starting and attaching to version-specific containers.

 # How to set it up (things you have to do once)